brucefan1983/NEP_CPU/README.md

 # Build the NEP-LAMMPS interface

-* step 1: copy `src/nep.h` and `src/nep.cpp` into `interface/lammps/USER-NEP/` such that you have the following files in `interface/lammps/USER-NEP/`:
+* step 1: Copy `src/nep.h` and `src/nep.cpp` into `interface/lammps/USER-NEP/` such that you have the following files in `interface/lammps/USER-NEP/`:
   * `nep.h`
   * `nep.cpp`
   * `pair_NEP.h`